 Throughout history, the U.S. and other countries have paid reparations to a wide range of people and groups, for a variety of wrongs.
 But reparations to African Americans have not been paid to date.
 In the final episode of the ARC of Justice – From Here to Equality, listen in on a live conversation about reparations.
 How would the debt be calculated?
 Who would qualify?
 What methods might work?
 What would be the effects of reparations?

-This episode will be recorded in front of a live virtual audience on Thursday, April 15 at noon and include an audience Q&A.
+This episode was recorded in front of a live virtual audience on Thursday, April 15, 2001.

 William A. “Sandy” Darity Jr. and A. Kirsten Mullen